Last Updated on

 Where to Stay in Winchester VA

 This venerable old hotel, built in 1924 and renovated in 2008, is just a block away from the car-free outdoor Pedestrian Mall.
-Gold and offwhite rooms were not stripped of their “pre-war” charm – crown molding, framed full-length mirrors, Shaker-style canopy beds, double doors in suites – but of course modified to include modern amenities.
+Gold and off white rooms were not stripped of their “pre-war” charm, with crown molding, framed full-length mirrors, Shaker-style canopy beds, double doors in suites – but of course modified to include modern amenities.

 Top floor corner suites are kited out with travertine and granite bathrooms, a two-person, multi-jet, rainhead glass shower, and large tubes of True Blue Spa toiletries.
 The indoor pool – Greco-Roman cool – is a window away from the in-house spa and fitness room.

-Now a well-known wedding venue, Rosemont, built in 1811 on 315 acres, was also the site of The Battle of Berryville in September 1863, and steeped in history.
+Now a well-known wedding venue, Rosemont, built in 1811 on 315 acres, was also the site of The Battle of Berryville in September 1863.
+As such, it’s steeped in history.
 Come to this spectacular home for Manor House Tea ($44) on select Fridays and Sundays, or book one of the themed rooms, named for Roosevelt, Eisenhower, Kennedy, Johnson, Nixon, Einstein and others who stayed in here.
 It’s not just for brides and grooms. $250-$350 per night.